jamess2eagle/plotly-challenge/README.md

 # plotly-challenge

 ## background
-The purpose of this project is to use [belly button biodiversity data](data/samples.json) in JSON format and build an interactive dashboard on [webpage](https://jamess2eagle.github.io/plotly-challenge/).
+The purpose of this project is to use [belly button biodiversity data](data/samples.json) in JSON format and build an interactive dashboard on a [webpage](https://jamess2eagle.github.io/plotly-challenge/).
 The dataset contains test subject's demographic information along with OTU information.